faqtor/faqtor/README.md

 npm i -g fqr
 ```

 Also you may install additional Faqtor plugins in order to use tools like [rollup](https://rollupjs.org) or [browser-sync](https://browsersync.io/).
 They are called with prefix 'faqtor-of-' usually, like [faqtor-of rollup](https://www.npmjs.com/package/faqtor-of-rollup) or [faqtor-of-browser-sync](https://www.npmjs.com/package/faqtor-of-browser-sync).
+Just search for the [faqtor](https://www.npmjs.com/search?q=faqtor).

 ### Project directory layout